MadeInShineA/hei-course-summaries/301.1-ml/summaries/decision_trees_random_forests.md

 - **Feature Importance**: Global ranking across the ensemble.
 - **Robustness**: Handles noisy data and outliers better.
 - **Parallelizable**: Trees trained independently.

+### Comparison to Boosting

+While Random Forests use bagging (parallel, independent trees), boosting (e.g., AdaBoost, Gradient Boosting) builds trees sequentially, each correcting previous errors.
+Boosting often achieves higher accuracy but is more prone to overfitting and slower.
+Use RF for speed and robustness; boosting for precision on complex data.

 ---